mashudu-ntimbane/Dragon-Egg-Species-Classification/README.md

 # Dragon Egg Species Classification

-Logistic regression project for **COMS4048A/COMS7063A – Statistical Foundations of Data Science**, University of the Witwatersrand.
+Logistic regression project for **COMS4048A/COMS7063A – Statistical Foundations of Data Science**.

 ## Overview